Eljhon-dev/Happiness/README.md

-## Happiness

-FIRST GITHUB REPOSITORY
+#Happiness
 ## Function
-Display A lyrics of a song
+Display A lyrics of a song (i chose Happiness by Rex Orange County)

 ## Usage
 beginner in learninng Arduino